 7) You weren’t allowed to express painful emotion.

 Things happened, even painful things like death, divorce, or disappointment, but no one talked about the pain of those losses.
-You were hushed for crying, punished for showing anger, sent to your room if you looked upset.
-“Don’t come down until you get yourself together.”
+You were hushed for crying, punished for showing anger, sent to your room if you looked upset, “Don’t come down until you get yourself together.”
 “Don’t air your dirty laundry in public.”
 You were never comforted or supported for feeling hurt, or lost, or confused.
-So you hushed.
-You stopped asking for comfort, because there was none there.
+So you hushed and stopped asking for comfort; there was none there.
 You stuck whatever hurt you had far away, and became expert at denying its presence.

 8) You felt (or feel) responsible for a parent’s happiness or fulfillment.

 Your parent said things like, “I don’t know what I’d do without you.”
 “There’s no one who understands me like you do.”
 You feel as if it’s your job to emotional prop up that parent, so you have to be ever-constant, ever-caring.

 This undo responsibility is called enmeshment.
-No child has the power to bring fulfillment or contentment to a parent.
+No child truly has the power to bring fulfillment or contentment to a parent.
 But you can be manipulated into believing that that is your job.
 How can you ever leave if it’s your job to make a parent happy?
-So you may stay locked into that role, either hiding your own struggles or over-sharing them, because the boundaries between you and your parent are so vague.
+So you may stay locked into that role, either hiding your own struggles or over-sharing them, because the boundaries between you and your parent are quite vague.
 Your life can become a tangle of hidden secrets.
-If you do move to another city or take a job that keeps you busy, you walk around feeling as if you’ve failed — simply because you grew up.
+If you do move to another city or take a job that keeps you busy, you walk around feeling an odd sense of guilt — simply because you grew up.

 9) The culture of the family was influential.

 There’s a vast amount of difference between countries and cultures in what is stressed or allowed emotionally.
 Whether your ethnicity is Scottish, Chinese, Hispanic, or South African, it’s possible that your response to painful emotions was shaped by cultural influences.
 You mimicked how the adults around you behaved; that is what children do in order to remain safe.

 You don’t have to hide.